Judah's Intercession: Substitution, Transformation, and Pleading for Mercy

 Scripture Text

-44:25 Our father said, ‘Go again and buy us a little food.’
+44:25 Then our father said, ‘Go back and buy us some food.’

 True repentance is demonstrated through sacrificial love that seeks the good of others at personal cost.

-Genesis 44:18-34 reveals that Judah, once complicit in betrayal, now offers Himself as a substitute for Benjamin, demonstrating true repentance and embodying sacrificial intercession.
+Genesis 44:18-34 reveals that Judah, once complicit in betrayal, now offers himself as a substitute for Benjamin, demonstrating true repentance and embodying sacrificial intercession.

 That believers would demonstrate genuine repentance through sacrificial love, taking responsibility and seeking the good of others above themselves.

-- 44:1–5 Joseph commands His steward to fill the brothers’ sacks with food, restore each man’s money, and place His silver cup in Benjamin’s sack along with the grain money.
+- 44:1-5 Joseph commands his steward to fill the brothers’ sacks with food, restore each man’s money, and place his silver cup in Benjamin’s sack along with the grain money.
 After they depart at morning light, Joseph instructs the steward to pursue them and accuse them of repaying good with evil by stealing the cup used for divination.

 - 44:6-13 The steward overtakes the brothers and repeats Joseph’s accusation.
 They protest their innocence, arguing that if they returned the earlier money, they would certainly not steal silver or gold.
 In rash confidence they declare that if the cup is found with any of them, that man shall die and the rest shall become slaves.
 The search proceeds from the oldest to the youngest, and the cup is found in Benjamin’s sack.
 The brothers tear their clothes, load their donkeys, and return to the city.

-- 44:14–17 Judah and His brothers come to Joseph’s house and fall before Him on the ground.
-Joseph accuses them again, and they answer that God has found out the guilt of His servants.
-Joseph rejects their collective offer of slavery and declares that only the man in whose hand the cup was found shall remain His slave, while the others may go up in peace to their father.
+- 44:14-17 Judah and his brothers come to Joseph’s house and fall before him on the ground.
+Joseph accuses them again, and they answer that God has found out the guilt of his servants.
+Joseph rejects their collective offer of slavery and declares that only the man in whose hand the cup was found shall remain his slave, while the others may go up in peace to their father.

-- 44:18–34 Judah steps forward and delivers a long plea.
+- 44:18-34 Judah steps forward and delivers a long plea.
 He recounts the previous encounters, Jacob’s attachment to Benjamin, the loss of the other brother, and the certainty that Jacob will die in grief if Benjamin does not return.
-He explains that He became surety for the boy before His father and therefore asks to remain as slave in Benjamin’s place so that the boy may return with His brothers.
-He cannot bear to see the evil that would overtake His father.
+He explains that he became surety for the boy before his father and therefore asks to remain as slave in Benjamin’s place so that the boy may return with his brothers.
+He cannot bear to see the evil that would overtake his father.

 - Do not interpret Judah’s actions as merely emotional rather than deeply transformative.